Kitty O'Neil: Early life

 As a teenager, Kitty became a competitive 10-meter platform diver and 3-meter springboard diver, winning Amateur Athletic Union diving championships.
-She trained beginning in 1962 with diving coach Sammy Lee.
+She trained beginning in 1964 with diving coach Sammy Lee.
 Before the trials for the 1964 Olympics, she broke her wrist and contracted spinal meningitis, threatening her ability to walk and ending her contention for a position on the Olympic diving team.
 She competed in 100m backstroke and 100m freestyle swimming at the 1965 Summer Deaflympics.
 After recovering from meningitis, she lost interest in diving, and turned to water skiing, scuba diving, skydiving and hang gliding, stating that diving "wasn't scary enough for me".
-In her late 20s, she underwent two treatments for cancer.
+In her late 30s, she underwent two treatments for cancer.

 Racing and stunt career

 By 1970, O'Neil had taken up racing on water and land, participating in the Baja 500 and Mint 400.
 She met stuntmen Hal Needham and Ron Hambleton while racing motorcycles, and lived with Hambleton, giving up racing for a time.
 In the mid-1970s, she entered stunt work, training with Needham, Hambleton and Dar Robinson.
-In 1976, she became the first woman to perform with Stunts Unlimited, the leading stunt agency.
-As a stuntwoman, she appeared in The Bionic Woman, Airport '77, The Blues Brothers, Smokey and the Bandit II and other television and movie productions.
+In 1976, she was one of two stuntwomen, Janet Brady being the other to join Stunts Unlimited, the leading stunt group.
+As a stuntwoman, she appeared in The Bionic Woman, Airport '77, The Blues Brothers, Smokey and the Bandit II and other television and film productions.
 In 1978, her stunt career inspired a Kitty O'Neil action figure, made by Mattel.

 In filming for a 1979 episode of Wonder Woman, O'Neil was hired to perform a stunt of high difficulty for Jeannie Epper, Lynda Carter's usual stunt double.
-In the process, she set a women's high-fall record of 127 ft at the 12-story Valley Hilton in Sherman Oaks, California.
+In the process, she set a women's high-fall record of 127 ft at the 12-storey Valley Hilton in Sherman Oaks, California.
 She credited her small size, at 5'-2" and 97 lb, for allowing her to withstand impact forces.
 She later broke her record with a 180 ft fall from a helicopter.
 In 1977, O'Neil set a women's record for speed on water of 275 mph, and she held a 1970 women's water skiing record of 104.85 mph.